-This handy tool (which will be available by late summer!) shows you the entire conference schedule, including all sessions, presenters, days, and times.
+This handy tool shows you the entire conference schedule, including all sessions, presenters, days, and times.
 It's the best way to browse the catalog in its entirety, but it's also how you can sort and find content that fits YOUR specific needs.
 Try selecting a combination of items from each drop-down menu.
 The more items selected will help you narrow your results!

 - Plan in advance which sessions you want to attend.

 Map out your personal schedule a week or two before the live event.
-Use the "My Schedule" feature (which will be available closer to the event) to customize and add sessions to your schedule.
+Use the "My Schedule" feature (must be logged in for selections to save properly) to customize and add sessions to your schedule.
 This doesn't reserve a seat for you, it merely helps you track which sessions are when.
 We also recommend choosing more than one session per time block as a back-up plan.
 You might find your first choice isn't quite what you thought, and with another option lined up, you can make a quick switch!

 - Prioritize networking sessions.

 These are live-only sessions and will not be available to view later on-demand.
-Use the Session Sorter (which will be available by late summer!) to sort by type, and from that list, you'll see which sessions are only offered during the live event.
 If you want to engage with and meet others, then these are the sessions to put at the top of your list!